Eena

 pushed away from the tree, glancing around, searching for the person in need of

 help.
-Finding no one, she replied to the
+Finding no one, she replied to the voice.

 “Where